mgamio/blog/_posts/2022-03-09-uml-diagrams-for-java-developers.markdown

 - We build models to understand better the system we are developing.
 - Models document the design decisions we have made.
 - Models allow an open discussion in the development team before starting programming.
-- Accelerate the implementation stage because, during the design stage, the technical issues were already discussed.
+- It speeds up the implementation stage because potential technical issues are discussed during the design stage.

-## Visualising software architecture - design proposal
+## Visualizing software architecture - design proposal

 The [C4 model](https://c4model.com/){:target="_blank"} enables software development teams to describe and communicate software design decisions, similar to Google maps zooming in and out of an area of interest.

 These areas of interest in the software are:

-**Context -> Containers -> Components -> Code**
+**Context -> Containers -> Components -> Code** - UML Notation

 ### Context diagram